raphaelsette/alura-mentalist/README.md

   ##
   </div>

-  Desenvolvimento de um jogo de adivinhação de números utilizando JavaScript, HTML5 e CSS3.
+  Development of a number guessing game using JavaScript, HTML5, and CSS3.

-  - Você insere um número de 0 a 10 e clica em chutar
+- You enter a number from 0 to 10 and click on "chutar"
-  - O jogo sorteia um novo número toda vez que é clicado no botão
+- The game randomly selects a new number every time the button is clicked
-  - Exibe na tela a mensagem se acertou ou não
+- Displays on the screen a message whether you guessed it right or wrong.

- ## Demonstração
+ ## Preview

 [https://raphaelsette.github.io/mentalista/](https://raphaelsette.github.io/mentalista/)

-## Referências
+## References

  - <a href="https://developer.mozilla.org/pt-BR/docs/Web/JavaScript/Guide/Expressions_and_operators" target="_blank">Operadores boleanos</a>
  - <a href="https://developer.mozilla.org/pt-BR/docs/Web/JavaScript/Reference/Global_Objects/parseFloat" target="_blank">parseFloat</a>